perslev/MultiPlanarUNet/README.md

 # Launch the train script
 mp train [arguments passed to 'train'...]

+# Invoke the help menu of a sub-script
+mp train --help
 ```

-**NOTE:** You only need to specify the training data in the format described
+You only need to specify the training data in the format described
 below.
 Training, evaluation and prediction will be handled automatically if
 using the above scripts.